svewap/rx_shariff/Documentation/Installation/Index.rst

 Simply add a new content element to a page and select the "Shariff Social Icons" plugin.
 All configuration options can be adjusted as needed.

-This is especially useful for editors, which should be able to put the Shariff buttons on arbitrary places on the site.
+This is especially useful for editors, who should be able to put the Shariff buttons on arbitrary places on the site.

 Fluid view helper